5 Ethical Clothing Brands You Can Actually Afford to Support

 Through Nisolo’s ‘5 for 5’ club, you can pay $500 and get two new pairs of shoes every year for five years!
 A pair of classic leather Oxfords usually go for $158, which is already less than what you’d pay for most designer footwear, but with a membership, each pair comes out to just $50.

 When it comes to outerwear, Patagonia is our number one choice for ethical and sustainable coats that perform against the elements.
 Is it affordable?
 Not particularly.
 But several times a year, they offer some killer deals.
-Currently, they're offering 50 percent off a selection of fleece and down jackets.
-Plus, you'll be getting the warmth and durability you need from winter jacket, and you can rest easy knowing that whatever you buy will be made of mostly recycled materials.
+Currently, they’re offering 50 percent off a selection of fleece and down jackets.
+Plus, you’ll be getting the warmth and durability you need from a winter jacket, and you can rest easy knowing that whatever you buy will be made of mostly recycled materials.

 These days, retail trends are turning in the opposite direction, with practical shoppers and fashionistas alike opting for a more refined wardrobe of quality essentials.
 New apps like Cladwell aim to help people build simpler, more versatile, and functional wardrobes, but you can also create a capsule wardrobe on your own.
 As the world moves towards quality over quantity, it’s a great time to re-evaluate the brands you support.
 If you can pay less for better quality and ethical production, well, isn’t that the icing on the cake?